 Objectives.
 The game theory class is an introductory course to Economic theory, namely the analyse of economic problems using theoretical arguments, with a focus on the modelisation and study of situations with strategic interaction.
 Its objective is twofolds.
 A broad first objective is to introduce students to important concepts in microeconomic theory / game theory and learn how to apply basic concepts in game / equilibrium theory and be more confortable with basic techniques and rigour used in (game) theory.
 On a more concrete level its purpose is to provide students with a solid skills base in game theory.
-The aim here is to provide rigorous foundations to the study of games, that have become an important aspect of modern microeconomics, and enable students to acquire knowledge and skills to apply this approach.
-At the end of the class it is expected students will be able to formalise an economic situation as a game and solve it using appropriate solution concepts and rigourous reasoning.
+The aim here is to provide rigorous foundations to the study of games, that have become an important aspect of modern microeconomics, and enable students will be able to formalise an economic situation as a game and solve it using appropriate solution concepts and rigourous reasoning.